 - All other hypoglycaemic agents should be discontinued before pregnancy, and insulin substituted.

-- The rapid-acting insulin analogues (aspart and lispro) do not seem to adversely affect pregnancy or the health of the fetus or newborn baby.
+- The rapid-acting insulin analogues (aspart and lispro) do not seem to affect pregnancy or the health of the fetus or newborn baby adversely.

 - Use isophane insulin (NPH insulin) as the first choice for long-acting insulin during pregnancy.
 Consider continuing treatment with long-acting insulin analogues (insulin detemir or insulin glargine) in women with diabetes who have established good blood glucose control before pregnancy.